mecid/mecid.github.io/_posts/2024-04-09-deep-linking-for-local-notifications-in-swiftui.md

 The idea is to intercept notifications with the URL field in the *userInfo* dictionary and open the URL instead of launching the app.
 The *UNUserNotificationCenter* type allows us to provide a delegate to handle the moment the user taps the notification.

 The only place where you should set the delegate for the *UNUserNotificationCenter* type is the *AppDelegate*'s *willFinishLaunchingWithOptions* method.
 So, we need to define *AppDelegate* for our SwiftUI app.
-Fortunately, it is possible.

 ```swift
 final class AppDelegate: NSObject, UIApplicationDelegate {